 1. CHECK YOUR REQUIREMENTS:

 It is very important for you to analyze the kind of counselor you require and why you need to see the counselor.
-The moment you understand your specific need, you’ll be able to figure out who you need to go see.
+The moment you understand your specific need, you’ll be able to figure out who exactly do you need to see.
 For example, if you have issues regarding your marriage, you need to go speak to a marriage counselor, if your child needs help with something you must look for a child counselor, if you are confused about which career to select, you must consult with a career counselor.
 Therefore, check your requirements and look accordingly.

 It is very important for you to check the credentials and reliability of the counselor you pick.
 You have to make sure that your counselor is well qualified and knows what he is doing.
 Make sure he is an expert in his field and is not making a fool out of you.
 It is very important to understand his area of expertise.
 There are many people who are not actually qualified to become counselors but still run centers for counseling.
 Make sure you don’t consult such individuals.